08-Apr-2024

 ProCuity ZMX

-Designed to enhance safety and outcomes in the ICU while delivering a better experience for care teams, with a focus on helping to reduce pressure injuries and supporting early mobility.
+Designed to enhance safety and outcomes in the ICU while delivering a better experience for nurses and medical teams, with a focus on helping to reduce pressure injuries and supporting early mobility.

 Learn more